Door Won't Close or Latch? How to Fix a Sticking Door

 What is the quickest door wont close fix?

-The fastest door wont close fix is replacing the top hinge screw with a 3-inch screw that reaches the stud.
-This corrects hinge sag in under 5 minutes.
+Replace the top hinge screw with a 3-inch screw that reaches the stud.
+Hinge sag gets fixed in under 5 minutes.

 Why does my door wont close fix only work temporarily?